TraPS-VarI/TraPS-VarI/docs/index.rst

 	3. Protein position,
 	4. Protein aminoacid change,
 	5. Mutation effect,
-	6. SH2 motifs (with annotations CREATED, DESTROYED or PRESENT),
+	6. Tyrsoine-based sequence motifs such as SH2 binding YxxQ, ITAM & ITAM (with annotations CREATED, DESTROYED or PRESENT),
 	7. Topology domain,
 	8. Hits in the TTD database and
 	9. Hits in the DrugBank database.